 Where to Stay in Badlands National Park

-To fully experience Badlands National Park, I stayed in a Cedar Pass Lodge cabin, located close to the main visitor center.
-It offers a lodge with a restaurant and gift shop and the campground is located nearby.
+To fully experience Badlands National Park, I stayed in a Cedar Pass Lodge cabin near the main visitor center.
+The lodge has a restaurant and gift shop, and the campground is nearby.

 The Cedar Pass Lodge cabins resemble the original 1928 cabins.
 Open seasonally from mid-April until mid-October, Cedar Pass Lodge features 26 free-standing and duplex cabin units.